cvqnguyen/formula_1_exploration/README.md

 ![](images/distributionFastestLap.png)

-The distribution of finishing positions appears to be left skewed in both analyses for starting positions and fastest lap times.
+The distribution of finishing positions appears to be right skewed in both analyses for starting positions and fastest lap times.